 What the division lacks in knockout power, it makes up for in speed.
 These guys look like they’re flying around the octagon when they’re going at it.
 Their conditioning and technique is off the charts - you will never see a slow-paced bantamweight bout.
 This weight class is an MMA purist’s dream.

-Let’s take a deeper look into a fascinating weight class.
-Remember, you can bet on your favorite fighters with the UFC odds at BookMaker.eu.
+Let’s take a look at the current division.
+Remember, you can bet on your favorite fighters at BookMaker.eu.

 Weight Limit: 135 pounds

 Former champion Dominick Cruz is the last man to beat Dillashaw, which creates a built-in storyline for a title rematch.
 But first, “The Dominator” needs to get past No. 3 Jimmie Rivera at UFC 219 on December 30.
 Expect the UFC odds at BookMaker.eu to open with Cruz as a slight favorite, in the -140 range.

 This is definitely not the last we’ve seen of “No Love”, who is just 26 years old.
 He’ll need a few wins to get back into the mix, but nobody doubts that he’s already one of the best 135 pounders in the business.
 A matchup with somebody like John Lineker would be a lot of fun.

 UFC Bantamweight Champion: T.J.
 Dillashaw

 1. Cody Garbrandt

 3. Jimmie Rivera